What is rehab?

 Support available in rehab

-All of the impatient units have a range of staff who will support you during your stay, to make you feel comfortable and look after your needs.
-These include doctors, nurses, counsellors, groups workers, support staff, and people with lived experience.
+All in-patient units have a range of staff who will support you during your stay, to make you feel comfortable and look after your needs.
+These include doctors, nurses, counsellors, groups workers, support staff and people with lived experience.

 Four people are sitting outside on a bench

-You can show your friends our website.
-There is also a link for family and friends to find out more about rehab and what support there is for loved ones.
+We also have information for family and friends to find out more about rehab and what support there is for loved ones.

 Find out more about accessing rehab